omahs/t3rn/docker/xcm-devnet/README.md

 Then, parachains can be onboarded as illustrated in [this Zenlink README](https://github.com/zenlinkpro/Zenlink-DEX-Module#register-parachain--establish-hrmp-channel) and [this official tutorial](https://docs.substrate.io/tutorials/v3/cumulus/connect-parachain/#parachain-registration).

 > **tl;dr** connect Polkadot Apps UI to `ws://localhost:9944`, using `Alice` [reserve a para id](https://docs.substrate.io/tutorials/v3/cumulus/connect-parachain/#reserve-a-para-id), then [via pallet `parasSudoWrapper` submit extrinsic `sudoScheduleParaInitialize`](https://docs.substrate.io/tutorials/v3/cumulus/connect-parachain/#registration-transaction); genesis state and wasm are @ `./specs/`, parachain ids in the table below

+💡 Make sure to use the browser Polkadot Apps UI as the desktop version kept failing to reserve a para id.

 <table style="margin-bottom:0;">
   <tr>